Facilitating Communication and Collaboration Among Your Team – a Brief Guide

 Encourage and Listen to Feedback

 This works both ways.
 As a manager, you should avoid criticizing your team members and instead focus on communication that helps individuals learn and grow.
 On the other hand, you should also give your employees opportunities to air any concerns or feedback that they might have about your management or the company's direction.
-Such an approach will foster team spirit and allows all staff members to feel valued and heard in the workplace.
+Such an approach fosters team spirit and allows all staff members to feel valued and heard in the workplace.

 Partake in Team-Building Activities